Presented by

 Gareth Kelly

-Gareth Kelly is a veteran award award-winning filmmaker and experienced nature film festival executive.
-Originally from a small village in rural England, Kelly is passionate about the natural world and storytelling.
-When he's not glued to a screen, Kelly can be found out and about on local trails, riding his bike, playing soccer, or enjoying the local food and drink scene.
-Kelly looks forward to welcoming you to the Wild and Free Film Festival.
+When he’s not behind a screen producing films or building the festival, Gareth can usually be found out on local trails, riding his bike, playing soccer, or exploring Santa Barbara’s food and drink scene.
+He looks forward to welcoming filmmakers and audiences from around the world to the Wild and Free Film Festival.

 Franciso Lopez